WSHM-LD: History

-The station signed on as W67DF in 1996 airing a low-powered analog signal, on UHF channel 67, from a transmitter on Mount Tom in Holyoke.
-The station served as the Pioneer Valley's over-the-air repeater of the Trinity Broadcasting Network without any local deviation outside of station identification.
+The station signed on as W67DF in 1996 airing a low-power analog signal, on UHF channel 67, from a transmitter on Mount Tom in Holyoke.
+The station served as the Pioneer Valley's over-the-air repeater of the Trinity Broadcasting Network (TBN) without any local deviation outside of station identification.

 Originally, CBS was seen in the Pioneer Valley on WHYN-TV (now WGGB-TV) from 1953 until 1959.
-The end of WHYN's CBS affiliation came several months after WFSB (then known as WTIC-TV with no relation to the current station except for the same call sign) became the network's Connecticut affiliate.
+The end of WHYN's CBS affiliation came several months after WTIC-TV (now WFSB) became the network's Connecticut affiliate.
 Due to its strong analog signal on VHF channel 3, the station also became CBS' affiliate of record in Springfield; most cable television providers in Western Massachusetts carried WFSB once cable arrived in the Pioneer Valley in the early 1980s.
-Cable companies in Berkshire County carried WRGB-TV, as that area is considered to be a part of the Albany media market; Worcester County was also served by WHDH (now an independent station) and later WBZ-TV from Boston.
 Later on, WTIC-TV/WFSB would begin to purchase the syndicated territorial rights to programming for both the Hartford–New Haven and Springfield–Holyoke markets in bulk.
 It also blocked several attempts by WGGB to switch from ABC back to CBS.

-In 2003, the Meredith Corporation (having acquired WFSB in June 1997) purchased W67DF in order to set up a separate operation in the Pioneer Valley.
+In 2003, the Meredith Corporation (owner of WFSB since June 1997) purchased W67DF in order to set up a separate operation in the Pioneer Valley.
 Reasons for such a launch ranged from local advertising opportunities, to being able to assert the Pioneer Valley as a secondary New England Patriots market as the team started its two-decade Brady–Belichick era.
 Meredith hoped to avoid preempting Patriots games in Hartford–New Haven, since Connecticut is located on the dividing line between the traditional home territories for Boston and New York City teams, and longstanding split allegiances among area fans between the Patriots and their AFC East rivals, the New York Jets.
 In November of that year, the station joined CBS and adopted the call sign WSHM-LP after officially upgrading to low-power status.
 TBN remains available easily through all cable and satellite providers in the area.